Republicans try to crown Harris the ‘border czar.’ She rejects the title.

 But the Republican effort also highlights the administration’s difficulty in defining Harris’s new role for the public.
 In a stream of news briefings, interviews and statements, the administration — and Harris herself — have struggled to make clear which problems Harris is trying to solve and what is outside her purview.

-Harris’s mission, as directed by Biden, is to meet with heads of state and other officials to tackle the enduring problems, including poverty and violence, that spur people south of the border with Mexico to migrate to the United States.
+Harris’s mission, as directed by Biden, is to meet with heads of state and other officials to tackle the enduring problems, including poverty and violence, that spur people south of the U.S. border with Mexico to migrate to the United States.
 She is also being briefed by an array of experts on policies that affect the flow of migrants.

 But administration officials, from the president down, have stressed that she is not responsible for dealing with the surge of migrants at the border, including the record number of unaccompanied minors.